nuno-agostinho/ENSVAR-4550/README.md

 bsub nextflow run main.nf --flags "--regulatory "
 ```

-Note: `nextflow.config` may have been configured to run a max number of
-parallel tasks to run in the cluster using the option `executor.queueSize`.

 ## Output

 Standard output and error logs (STDOUT and STDERR) are saved in folder `logs`.